AmirSafi/Python-Movie-Recommender/README.md

 Notes:
 - There are a lot of design choices when making a recommendation system.
-  I have started the Coursera Specialization in Recommender Systems to get a better understanding of the pros and cons and also ways to implement these algorithms.
+  I have started the Coursera Specialization in Recommender Systems to get a better understanding of the pros and cons each design choice.

 -

-Journal:
+Journal

 Day1:
 -import data into python.
-Started with the 100k dataset, will move to the 1m and 20 million dataset -learn pandas and numpy libraries.
+Started with the 100k dataset.
+-learned pandas and numpy libraries.
 Read documentations.
--create a user item matrix using pandas and numpy
+-created a user item matrix using pandas and numpy libraries.
--implement most popular movie recommender
+-implemented most popular movie recommender

 Day 2:
--Implement pearson correlation measure method -Implement collabrotive filtering both user and item based
+-Implemented and tested pearson correlation measure method -Implemented collabrotive filtering both user and item based

 Day 3:
-Add metrics , evaluation and testing
+-Added metrics, evaluation and testing
--will add accuracy and error measures: MAE, RMSE and MSE Setting up the evaluation methods now is necessary for tuning and optimizing the recommender.
+-will add accuracy and error measures: MAE, RMSE and MSE -Setting up the evaluation methods now is necessary for tuning and optimizing the recommender.

 Day 4:
-Learned/Reviewed SQLite commands
+-Learned/Reviewed SQLite commands
-Created a database and read the data using python
+-Created a database and read the data using python -Added to test cases for the first recommender.
+-Added proper python method comments.
+-Tested item and user CF methods with a hand made small data set.

+Day 5:
+-Added SVD method.
+Normalized the matrix before factorization and calcualted the RMSE -based on the test set.
+-Transitioned to the 20 milllion ratings dataset.
+-Will implement stochastic gradient descent to estimate the SVD for larger matrices.